atingupta2005/OCI-SRE-Dec-25/Day-1/02-SRE-vs-DevOps-vs-Platform-Engineering/README.md

 ---

-# 6. Hands-On Exercise (Summary Only)

-A detailed hands-on lab will follow separately.
-The lab will include:

-* Exploring OCI components used by DevOps, SRE, and Platform teams.
-* Reviewing deployment pipelines.
-* Analysing reliability signals for deployments.
-* Understanding how load balancer health checks align with SRE expectations.

-Full lab will be delivered in a separate canvas document.

----

-# 7. Architecture / Workflow Diagrams
+# 6. Architecture / Workflow Diagrams

 ### Workflow: Where Each Discipline Operates